objcio/articles/2014-09-10-functional-swift-apis.md

 let result = myFilter(image)
 ```

 This constructs a custom filter that first blurs the image and then applies a color overlay to it.
 To achieve this, we will make heavy use of Swift's first-class functions.
-The code we're going to develop is available [as a Playground](TODO).
+The code we're going to develop is available in a [sample project on GitHub](https://github.com/objcio/issue-16-functional-apis).

 ## The Filter Type